You can specify the desired values of client setting using the back-end administration system of your choice.

 and the latter with a qualifier of org.eclipse.ui

-- Prepending the scope to the setting group name – The scope applies to all the settings in the setting group.
+- Adding a prefix to the scope to the setting group name – The scope applies to all the settings in the setting group.
 For example: configuration/org.eclipse.core.runtime

-- Prepending the scope to the setting name – If you prepend the scope to an individual setting, you must also specify the qualifier for the setting, even if it matches the setting group name.
+- Adding a prefix to the scope to the setting name – If youadd a prefix to the scope to an individual setting, you must also specify the qualifier for the setting, even if it matches the setting group name.
 For example: configuration/org.eclipse.core.help.base/bookmarks

 The following table contains example values of settings specified by an administrator: